 Courses that are incomplete when a student withdraws after the last class day will receive a notation of Withdrawn: No Penalty (WNP) on the transcript.

 Requests to late drop courses that were completed in the final semester, and for which final numerical grades have been submitted, will be denied unless there is a very compelling reason, such as documented compassionate grounds involving medical or family circumstances that negatively impacted the student’s performance.
 In such cases, A&P will generally approve a change to WNP for all courses in which the student was registered that semester.

-When students voluntarily withdraw from their graduate program, or are withdrawn for failing to register, pay tuition, or complete within MPD, they may apply for readmission using the appropriate form, which must be signed by the GPC.
+When students voluntarily withdraw from their graduate program, or are withdrawn for failing to register, pay tuition, or complete within MPD, they may apply for readmission to the same graduate program using the appropriate form, which must be signed by the GPC.
 Note that a funding form, signed by the Advisor and GPC is also required, and the student will be required to pay the normal application fee.

 If the student was within the program completion period at the time of withdrawal, and there is support from the Department, readmission will often be approved by the Graduate Records Officer on behalf of A&P. However, if the student has reached, or is beyond the completion period, the application will be evaluated by A&P, and must include:

 - a plan for completion with a timeline